Now and Next Boards: The Complete Visual Support Guide

 Knight, V., Sartini, E. & Spriggs, A.D.
 (2015)

-Knight (date not provided) found individual schedules helped learners most.
+Knight, Sartini and Spriggs (2015) report that individualised schedules were most strongly associated with positive outcomes for autistic learners.
 Object schedules aided learners with limited speaking skills.
 A review of 19 studies showed visual schedules reduced anxiety.
-Visual schedules also increased task completion for autistic learners (date not provided).
+Visual schedules also increased task completion for autistic learners (Knight, Sartini and Spriggs, 2015).

 Visual supports for children with autism spectrum disorders View study ↗